TerribleDev/blog.terribledev.io.hexo/source/_posts/Exploring-the-dotnet-cli.md

 - dotnet core
 ---

-Now that dotnet has been released I thought it would be good to look into the dotnet cli.
+Now that dotnet core tools have been released I thought it would be good to look into the dotnet cli.
 This is a new command line interface to build, manage, compile and run `dotnet core` based applications

 <!-- more -->